StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/FREELANCER_SAMPLE_DATA_GUIDE.md

 # Freelancer Sample Data Implementation Guide

 ## Overview
-This guide explains how to add realistic sample freelancer data to the PhotoSyncWork database to populate the marketplace with photographers and job postings.
+This guide explains how to add realistic sample freelancer data to the StudioSyncWork database to populate the marketplace with photographers and job postings.

 ## Database Changes Required